A common question is: “What is the difference between Daoism and Taoism”

 From the surface level we are only looking at two different English spellings meaning the same thing.

-Looking Deeper Into Daoism vs Taoism
+Looking Deeper Into Daoism and Taoism

 In truth, I am exceedingly careful when I use the term Daoism and Taoism each.
 I use each term very precisely in fact.
-As a result it does now make a difference.
+As a result, it does now make a difference.

 In the larger sense.
 Many people will say it doesn’t matter if you use the D or the T. Many people also prefer to use the “D”, and many people out of habit only use the “T” because they first learned it as Taoism.
 It is more au-courant to say “Daoism” but I also feel Taoism is what is actually more assessable to the average person.

 Before 2000, it was my opinion it didn’t matter.
-But over the last 15 years I carefully watched, listened and looked at how people used the terms “Daoism” vs “Taoism”.
+But over the last 15 years, I carefully watched, listened and looked at how people used the terms “Daoism” vs. “Taoism”.
 And in 2005 I came to the conclusion it mattered greatly.
 People being people do treat the two terms differently and how they relate to Daoism does become different depending on how they phrase it.